 A learn/work environment has both benefits and costs.
-Direct financial income from accommodation is only available in the event of the sale of real estate, shared use and / or (sub) letting of space.
+Direct financial income from accommodation is only available in the event of the sale of real estate, shared use and/or (sub) letting of space.
 It goes without saying that sales revenues are “only” incidental revenues.
-Like your “table silver”, you can only monetize it once.
+Just like your “table silver”, you can only monetize it once.

 Indirect contributions of the learn/work environment to the value creation process of an organization, such as an increase in the productivity of employees and in the learning performance of students, cannot be directly deduced from the annual accounts.
 Just as this is not the case with marketing expenditure.
 It is sometimes said that half of the marketing budget is wasted money, we just don’t know which half.

 Using a DuPont-analysis, what-if scenarios can be used to simulate the possible effects within the context of one’s own strategic organizational goals.
 In this way, the added value of the accommodation intervention(s) can be quantified in an integral value case.
 Value engineering instead of just cost reduction.